awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.Redis.md

    1. For **Subnet group**, create a new subnet group or choose an existing one that you want to apply to this cluster\.
 If you enabled Multi\-AZ, the subnet group must contain at least two subnets that reside in different availability zones\.

-      If you are using [Using Local Zones with ElastiCache ](Local_zones.md), you must create or choose a subnet that is in the local zone\.
+      If you are using [Using local zones with ElastiCache ](Local_zones.md), you must create or choose a subnet that is in the local zone\.
 Multi\-AZ is automatically disabled\.
 Local Zones don't support global datastores at this time\.

-      For more information, see [Subnets and Subnet Groups](SubnetGroups.md)\.
+      For more information, see [Subnets and subnet groups](SubnetGroups.md)\.

    1. For **Availability zone\(s\)**, you have two options:
       + **No preference** – ElastiCache chooses the Availability Zones for your cluster's nodes\.
       + **Specify availability zones** – Under **Under availability zones placement**, a list of your nodes appears allowing you to specify the Availability Zone for each node in your cluster\.
 You can choose a different Availability Zone from the list to the right of each node name\.
       + If you have Multi\-AZ enabled, you must place at least two nodes in different Availability Zones\.

-      For more information, see [Choosing Regions and Availability Zones](RegionsAndAZs.md)\.
+      For more information, see [Choosing regions and availability zones](RegionsAndAZs.md)\.

    1. For **Security groups**, choose the security groups that you want for this cluster\.
 A security group acts as a firewall to control network access to your cluster\.
 You can choose use the [Default security group for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroupdefault security group) or create a new one\.